BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 ## Create the Application

-Next, the Development team created a simple Python application that opens a connection to Azure SQL DB, and returns a list of products.
+Next, the Development team created a simple Python application that opens a connection to Azure SQL Database, and returns a list of products.
 This code will be replaced with much more complex functions, and may also include more than one application deployed into the Kubernetes Pods in production for a robust, manifest-driven approach to application solutions.

 The Team created a simple text file called *.env* to hold variables for the server connections and other information.
 Using the `python-dotenv` library they can then separate out the variables from the Python Code.
 This is a common approach to keeping secrets and other information out of the code itself.